Arrioc/arrioc.github.oi/index.md

-The following is a code review that explains the code, analyzes the code for flaws and decides on a plan.
-(It's 41m, I'll edit this down in the future)
+#The following is a code review that explains the code, analyzes the code for flaws and decides on a plan.
+It's 41m.
+In the future I'll edit this down.
+It's a bit of a rough first draft. 😅

 Watch [Arrioc's Video](https://www.youtube.com/watch?v=wDXqfWe2RQw)

-It's a bit of a rough first draft. 😅

-The inittial plan is to improve the design by enhancing existing code, add to the complexity of the design by adding new features, and enhancing the database through performance-tuning.
+The initial plan is to improve the design by enhancing existing code, add to the complexity of the design by adding new features, and enhancing the database through performance-tuning.